 This season also introduces us to a trio of new companions.
 Police officer Yasmin Khan (Mandip Gill) is the most underutilized of the three.
 Aside from ‘Demons of the Punjab’ and ‘Kerblam!’, Yaz is sadly limited to small reactionary roles within the episodes.
 Even after meeting her family we’re still left in the dark about her character.
 There’s also (sometimes) Dyspraxic Ryan Sinclair (Tosin Cole) – a struggling young man who went to school with Yaz who serves as the show’s primary source of comic relief.
 His ordinary attitude to alien worlds is unoriginal but welcome in a series like this, and Cole takes any moment he can to try and flesh out Ryan with some background work and small comedic moments which are nice to see.

 Then there’s Ryan’s recent grandfather Graham O’Brien (Bradley Walsh).
 Simultaneously managing to be the best performed and written character on the show, he’s driven to escape the Earth alongside The Doctor after the death of his wife/Ryan’s grandma Grace (Sharon D. Clarke) at the hands of an alien bounty hunter in the season opener.
-Walsh, whose only acting experience thus far has been small guest appearances or stints on soap operas in the UK, is a revelation.
+Walsh is a revelation.
 He embodies Graham with a warmth and desire to strengthen his relationship with his grandson, whilst managing to be the heart and soul of the TARDIS team.
 Even when sidelined during an episode Graham’s role feels larger than it is thanks to his performance, and his ability to bare the front of the emotion throughout the season is nothing short of wonderful.
 He essentially takes on some of the roles that The Doctor would have had in previous seasons, which brings me onto something else entirely.